The City of Canterbury Bankstown is committed to encouraging bicycle use through the provision of safe and connected cycling facilities.

 If you wish to speak with a project officer, you may like to attend a community information session which will be hosted on Saturday 16 November 2019 from 10am to noon on Clarke Street, Earlwood (near the Coles Supermarket).

-The proposal will be on exhibition from Wednesday 5 November until 5pm Friday 6 December 2019.
+The proposal was on exhibition from Wednesday 5 November until 5pm Friday 6 December 2019.

 Have your say